kmdouglass/kmdouglass.github.io/posts/a-simple-unix-socket-listener-in-rust.rst

 I decided that I wanted to learn a new programming language in 2019.
 After a bit of research, I settled upon `Rust`_ due to its speed, novel ideas about memory safety, and `focus on two areas that I am interested in`_: embedded systems and WebAssembly.
-While I think that `The Book`_ is the best place to get started learning the language, nothing is a really a substitute for writing code.
+While I think that `The Book`_ is the best place to get started learning the language, nothing is really a substitute for writing code.

 With that in mind, I developed an idea for a starting project: a background daemon for Linux systems like the Raspberry Pi that controls and reads data from the system's peripherals.
 The